 Deaf artist Sage Lovell is a writer, actor, and educator with an educational background from Gallaudet University.
 Sage is the founder of Deaf Spectrum – a collective focused to promote sign language inclusion in the arts community.
 In 2017, Sage worked on a project called Deaf, What? alongside with Deaf Photographer Alice Lo, to capture the portraits and stories of 50 Deaf Canadians.
 In 2018, Sage was one of the lucky recipients to be awarded a Defty Award for their sign language poetry titled The Four Elements.
 To learn more about Sage, check out their website at www.deafspectrum.com.

-Elizabeth is a professional actor and a full member of ACTRA and CAEA.
-In the summer of 2017, she became Stratford Festival’s first Deaf signing actor in a production called, The Madwoman of Chaillot.
-She is also an American Sign Language (ASL) coach and consultant for films and theatres.
-She also works as a Deaf interpreter for a several theatres, for their productions.
-In spring of 2017, She graduated at OCAD University, with MDes in Inclusive Design.
-Her research was based on creating live theatre more accessible and inclusive for the Deaf and Hard of Hearing, including their families and friends.
-Her exhibition was shown at GradEx 102nd and won a medal for Inclusive Design.
+Elizabeth is a professional actor and a full member of ACTRA and CAEA, whose career has taken her around the globe.
+In the summer of 2017, she became Stratford Festival’s first Deaf signing actor in a production called The Madwoman of Chaillot.
+She is an American Sign Language (ASL) coach and consultant for films and theatres, as well as a Deaf interpreter for several theatres.
+She is the co-founder of Deaf Spirit Theatre Group (Kingston, Ontario).
+She has a master’s degree in Inclusive Design, focusing on creating live theatre to be accessible and inclusive for Deaf and hard of hearing people, as well as their families.

-For the Citadel: Julius Caesar, Hamlet, Romeo and Juliet, Saint Joan, A Midsummer Night’s Dream, and The Crucible.
-Elsewhere: It’s a Wonderful Life (Theatre Northwest); Le Parapluie and The Umbrella (Quest Theatre); Anxiety and The Righteous Woman (Theatre Yes); An Inspector Calls, The Lion, The Witch, and The Wardrobe, and The Diary of Anne Frank (Rosebud Theatre); The Early Bloomer and Smokescreen (Concrete Theatre); Adult Entertainment and The End of Civilization (Punctuate!
-Theatre); The Falstaff Project (Thou Art Here); The Clean House (Trunk Theatre); The 39 Steps (Mayfield); and many productions with the Freewill Shakespeare Festival.
-Troy is a founding member and Artistic Associate of the Freewill Shakespeare Festival.
+Troy has appeared in several productions at the Citadel Theatre including Julius Caesar and Hamlet.
+Elsewhere, he has appeared in It’s a Wonderful Life (Theatre Northwest); The Umbrella (Quest Theatre); Anxiety (Theatre Yes); An Inspector Calls, and The Diary of Anne Frank (Rosebud Theatre); The Early Bloomer, and Smokescreen (Concrete Theatre); The Suburban Motel Series (Punctuate!
+Theatre); The Clean House (Trunk Theatre); The 39 Steps (Mayfield); as well as many performances with the Freewill Shakespeare Festival where he is a founding member and Artistic Associate.

 - Barbara PoggemillerAriel×Barbara PoggemillerAriel